 Under the PECR law, the regulations apply to all business to business or B2B operations, as well as all B2C operations.
-More importantly, it can be assumed that the PECR applies to all marketing communication and activity.
+More importantly, PECR applies to all marketing communication and activity.

 Although businesses may show legitimate interest as their legal basis for electronic marketing.
-This can be done where b2b is concerned.
+This is done where b2b is concerned.
 In this case, the law is flexible but not completely banished.

 Are work emails personal data?

-Any work emails are not considered as personal information and neither are, they supposed to be treated as confidential.
+Work emails are not personal data.
 However, every employee is subject to their own privacy.
 This is in terms of their personal life, contact information, work history and performance.